-Operations & Maintenance
+2 Operations & Maintenance

-4 The operating and maintenance area is comprised of the Engineering, Operations and

-5 Purchasing departments.
-The Engineering, Operations and Purchasing departments are for fleet maintenance and replacement as well and building and property maintenance.
+3 The operating and maintenance area is comprised of the Engineering, Operations and responsible for engineering design, construction, asset management, control room operations, material management and acquisitions and health and safety.
+Operations is also responsible for fleet maintenance and replacement as well and building and property maintenance.

-6 responsible for engineering design, construction, asset management, control room operations,

-7 material management and acquisitions and health and safety.
-Operations is also responsible design, electric system protection and adherence to construction standards.
+4 Purchasing departments.
+The Engineering, Operations and Purchasing departments are design, electric system protection and adherence to construction standards.
 Duties include longrange forecasting and planning for the electrical system; short-range planning for individual customer requirements; specification and design of control and protective equipment; detailed design and field engineering for overhead and underground lines, substations and the management of the GIS system.
 The department is also responsible for the co-ordination of the construction activities and scheduling.
 This requires that they work closely with the municipal departments, developers and other regulatory agencies such as the Electrical safety Authority.

-Engineering
+9 Engineering

-11 The Engineering Division is responsible for overall electrical distribution system plan and the environment, economy, and safety.
+10 The Engineering Division is responsible for overall electrical distribution system plan and the environment, economy, and safety.